Qamar Zaman Kaira

 Qamar Zaman Kaira (born 5 January 1960) is a former Minister of Information and Mass-Media Broadcasting in the Government of Pakistan from 2008 to 2013.
 He also remained an advisor on Kashmir Affairs and Gilgit-Baltistan to Prime Minister Shehbaz Sharif from 18 April 2022 to 10 August 2023.

 Before heading the Ministry of Information, Kaira was the minister of the Ministry of Kashmir and Northern Areas and later ascended as acting Governor of Gilgit–Baltistan in 2009.

 His career in national politics started in 2002 on the platform of the Pakistan Peoples Party.He has pioneered many articles on political philosophy and raised a voice for democracy in the country.
 After succeeding Sherry Rehman as minister of information in 2009, he lost his ministry in 2011 to Firdous Ashiq Awan.
 However, in 2012, he was again reappointed in the ministry of information after a cabinet reshuffle.

 His son Osama Zaman Kaira died in a road accident on 17 May 2019 in Lalamusa in an attempt to save a motorcyclist, losing control of the car and crashing into a tree.
 He was buried on 18 May 2019 in Lalamusa.

-Education
+Early life and education

-Kaira was born in Lalamusa, Kharian Tehsil, Gujrat on 5 January 1960.
+Kaira was born in Lalamusa, Kharian Tehsil, Gujrat in Punjab on 5 January 1960.
 He belongs to a political family from Gujrat region.
 After attending a local high school, Kaira matriculated and passed intermediate college testing examinations.
 After attending a F.G.
 Community College in Kharian Military District, Kaira made college transfer to Forman Christian University.

 There, he enrolled in the Department of Philosophy and earned a BA in Philosophy from Forman Christian University in 1983.
 Kaira later applied to a graduate school at the University of Punjab to resume his higher education.
 In 1985, Kaira wrote his thesis for double master's degrees and subsequently obtained an MA in philosophy of politics and an MS in political science from the Punjab University.